AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/change-owner.md

    >[!CAUTION]
    >
-   >Salesforce does not allow contacts to be assigned to lead queues.
+   >[!DNL Salesforce] does not allow contacts to be assigned to lead queues.
 For a record that's an SFDC contact:
    >
    >1.
-Marketo will create a duplicate lead **only** when the contact is synced to Salesforce.
-In other words, if you use the **[Sync Person to SFDC](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/sync-person-to-sfdc.md)** flow step with `AssignTo=<a lead queue>`, Marketo will create a duplicate lead in Salesforce and assign it to the lead queue.
+Marketo will create a duplicate lead **only** when the contact is synced to [!DNL Salesforce].
+In other words, if you use the **[Sync Person to SFDC](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/sync-person-to-sfdc.md)** flow step with `AssignTo=<a lead queue>`, Marketo will create a duplicate lead in [!DNL Salesforce] and assign it to the lead queue.
    >
    >1.
-If you use the **Change Owner** flow step on a contact, Marketo creates a duplicate lead in Salesforce.
+If you use the **[!UICONTROL Change Owner]** flow step on a contact, Marketo creates a duplicate lead in [!DNL Salesforce].
 To avoid this, use a filter on the 'SFDC Type' field that limits the action to leads only.

    >[!NOTE]
    >
-   >If the record does not yet exist in your Salesforce account, we will sync it over, then assign it to the selected user.
+   >If the record does not yet exist in your [!DNL Salesforce] account, we will sync it over, then assign it to the selected user.